ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 Some of the CMORization scripts are written in Python, while others are written in  NCL.
 Therefore, both ``esmvaltool-python`` and ``esmvaltool-ncl`` need to be installed in order to be able to run all CMORization scripts.

-Note that it is only necessary to install Julia prior to the conda installation if you are going to install the ``esmvaltool-julia`` package.

 Note that the ESMValTool source code is contained in the ``esmvaltool-python`` package, so this package will always be installed as a dependency if you install